sergev/CarND-MPC-Project/README.md

 ## Run The Simulator

-1. Install the simulator from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).
+1. Install the simulator from the [Udacity repository](https://github.com/udacity/self-driving-car-sim/releases).

 2. Run the control unit: `./mpc`.